HTTP-APIs/http-apis.github.io/Design.md

 #### Infralayer between resources and classes
 **`Resource` >> `Property` >> `Class` [`GraphIAC`]**
 A statement that links a Resource to an abstract class is a "IAC" statement.
 A Resource can be also seen as an instance representing a collection of instances (not a class in the abstract, but a more concrete set/group of objects).
 In the REST layer a Resource is addrressed as `Items`.
 This kind of entity relates to an abstract class as the ones described in the "CAC" group.
 This class of statements are stored in the "Graph IAC".
+In this layer and in the ones described below, properties are meant to be of kind `InstanceProperty`.
 For example:
 * the Resource that is the collection of `Fish` and the Resource that is the collection of `Mollusca` have both a property `liveHabitat` that points to `WateryHabitat`